ETep-Industries/BookStore/README.md

-# Create a MySQL database by using 'Run SQL Script..' in MySQL Workbench to upload the ser_team2mysql.sql schema file
+# Create a MySQL database by using 'Run SQL Script..' in MySQL Workbench to upload the BookStoreDB.sql schema file

 For reference the ser_team2mysql.sql schema file should start with the following: